Next Generation Sequencing

 High Throughput Sequencing

 The novel nanopore-based sequencing technology requires minimal or no manipulation of natural DNA/RNA molecules.
 The Oxford Nanopore sequencing technology uses an ionic current, which passes through nanopores.
-Changes in this current during translocation of biological molecules are measured and can be used for its identification.
+Changes in this current during translocation of biological molecules are measured and can be used for its identification, which enables to identify DNA/RNA base modifications at nucelotide resolution.

 We power pocket-sized, portable MinIONs.
 These sequencers have up to 512 nanopore channels and are capable of producing up to several million reads with length that can exceed 100 kb.